 If you have received an Adverse Benefit Determination on a claim from the Claims Administrator, you, a designated representative, a provider or an attorney on your behalf may submit a request for an appeal to the Claims Administrator.
-Contact Accolade Customer Service via telephoneor visit blueshieldca.com and include relevant information, such as:
+Contact Customer Service via telephone, mail, or by visiting the Claims Administrator's website at blueshieldca.com and include relevant information, such as:

-- Your name:
+- Your name;

-- Member ID number:
+- Member ID number;

 - Date of service:

-- Claim number:
+- Claim number;

-- Provider name:
+- Provider name;

 - Your explanation of what happened and why you believe the original determination was incorrect; and

 - Any other supporting documents.